asciamanna/asciamanna.github.io/_drafts/standardization-review-boards-and-the-death-of-innovation.md

 > The more time managers spend communicating and elaborating and being transparent about the job to be done, about the challenges the business is facing and the larger competitive context, the less important policies, approvals, and incentives are.
 > _&mdash; Patty McCord, former Chief Talent Officer at Netflix and Author of [Powerful; Building a Culture of Freedom and Responsibility](https://www.amazon.com/Powerful-Building-Culture-Freedom-Responsibility/dp/1939714095)_

 The source of the problem lies in actions of company leadership and the old playbook they are using to manage a software organization.
-If you strip away the thin veneer of generic company values that always include terms like 'innovative' and start looking at the language and actions of management, the processes in place, and the system of work it becomes obvious that the company is 'optimized' for anything but innovation.
+If you strip away the thin veneer of generic company values that always include terms like "innovative" and start looking at the language and actions of management, the processes in place, and the system of work it becomes obvious that the company is "optimized" for anything but innovation.

 These companies have taken the Taylorist playbook and continue to apply it to creative knowledge work.
 With the rise of poor Scrum implementations (command-and-control waterfall projects wrapped in Scrum terminology) and Scaled Agile frameworks like SAFe, these problems thrive despite organizational claims about being "agile."

 ## Agile Teams in Corporate Scrum
 One of the key attributes of agile teams is that they are staffed with all of the skills and roles necessary to take an idea from formation to delivery.
 Lean software development calls this taking an idea _"from concept to cash."_ But companies often want the benefits of agile without putting in the hard work to transform themselves, create the environment necessary for autonomous teams, and upend some entrenched company fiefdoms in the process.
 This results in doing work the _Same Old Way_, Command-and-Control waterfall organizations adopting the terminology of agile without any of the substance.

 Companies often build what they believe are cross-functional teams, but these teams must take so much external direction that it serves to stymie all attempted progress.
-This destroys any chance for the team to innovate, rendering them helpless to deliver anything without first:
+This destroys any chance for the team to innovate, and renders them helpless to deliver anything without first:
 * getting permission to make a change to a mandatory company-wide framework
 * presenting to a review board to change a standard
 * asking for management approval to run an experiment
-* acquiring approval from a working group to try out new library or tool, etc.
+* acquiring approval from a working group to try a new library or tool, etc.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I regularly hear managers moan about “learned helplessness”—teams that are afraid to try stuff.
 If you tell the teams what to do, you&#39;re telling them not to try stuff.
 You can’t have it both ways.
 An org that imposes a company-wide framework is destroying innovation.</p>&mdash; Allen Holub (@allenholub) <a href="https://twitter.com/allenholub/status/1046791808129282048?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>